Contraherent cosheaves of contramodules on Noetherian formal schemes

 \begin{lem} Let $f_\alpha\:R\rarrow S_\alpha$ be a collection of tight continuous maps of adic topological rings.
 Then the following three conditions are equivalent: \begin{enumerate} \item for every ideal of definition $I\subset R$, the collection of induced ring maps $\bar f_\alpha\:R/I\rarrow S_\alpha/S_\alpha f_\alpha(I)$ is an open covering; \item there exists an ideal of definition $I\subset R$ such that the collection of induced ring maps $\bar f_\alpha\:R/I^n\rarrow S_\alpha/S_\alpha f_\alpha(I^n)$ is an open covering for every $n\ge1$; \item the maps~$f_\alpha$ are flat (as maps of adic topological rings) and there exists an ideal of definition $I\subset R$ such that the collection of induced ring maps $\bar f_\alpha\:R/I\rarrow S_\alpha/S_\alpha f_\alpha(I)$ is an open covering. \end{enumerate} \end{lem}

 \begin{proof} Follows from Lemmas~\ref{open-coverings-via-reductions} and~\ref{formal-open-immersions-lemma}. \end{proof}

 We will say that a collection of tight continuous maps of adic topological rings $f_\alpha\:R\rarrow S_\alpha$ is a \emph{formal open covering} if it satisfies the equivalent conditions of Lemma~\ref{formal-open-coverings-lemma}.
-Clearly, any formal open covering of an adic topological ring has a finite subcovering.
+It is clear from Lemma~\ref{formal-open-coverings-lemma}(3) that any formal open covering of an adic topological ring has a finite subcovering.
 A \emph{principal formal open covering} is a formal open covering $(f_\alpha)$ such that every map~$f_\alpha$ is a principal formal open immersion.

 \begin{lem} A tight continuous map of adic topological rings $f\:R\rarrow S$ is an formal open immersion if and only if there exists a formal open covering $g_\alpha\:S\rarrow T_\alpha$ of the adic topological ring $S$ such that the compositions $g_\alpha f\:R\rarrow T_\alpha$ are formal open immersions.
 If this is the case, then one can choose $(g_\alpha)$ to be a principal formal open covering for which all the compositions $g_\alpha f$ are also principal formal open immersions. \end{lem}